madhusudancs/kubernetes-anywhere/federation/README.md

 7. Once `fetch-svc-endpoint` code is moved out of the manifests directory, add everything in the manifests directory to the docker image in the Dockerfile instead of individually listing the files and directories.
+8. We arbitrarily make the first cluster in config.json the federation bootstrap cluster.
+Make this a config.json variable and read the value from there.